MeliRodz/MeliRodz/README.md

 - 👋 Hi, I’m @MeliRodz
 - 👀 I’m interested in learning additional skills of Data Analysis and Data Science.
-- 🌱 I’m currently learning Python and taking the Data Analyst course from IBM in Coursera.

 <!---